-Kronos produced 536,000 metric tons of TiO2 in 2018, 546,000 metric tons in 2019 and 517,000 metric tons of TiO2 in 2020.
-Kronos' production volumes include its share of the output produced by its TiO2 manufacturing joint venture discussed below in "TiO2 manufacturing joint venture."
-Kronos' average production capacity utilization rates were at 95% in 2018, 98% in 2019 and 92% in 2020.
-Kronos' TiO2 production rates in 2018 were impacted by maintenance activities at certain facilities and by the first quarter implementation of a productivity-enhancing improvement project at its Belgian facility.
+Kronos produced 546,000, 517,000 and 545,000 metric tons of TiO_2 in 2019, 2020 and 2021, respectively.
+Kronos' production volumes include its share of the output produced by its TiO_2 manufacturing joint venture discussed below.
+Kronos' average production capacity utilization rates were approximately 98% in 2019, 92% in 2020 and at full practical capacity in 2021.
 Kronos' production rates in 2020 were impacted by the COVID-19 pandemic as it decreased production levels early in the third quarter to correspond with a temporary decline in market demand.

-Kronos operates facilities throughout North America and Europe, including the only sulfate process plant in North America and four TiO2 plants in Europe (one in each of Leverkusen, Germany; Nordenham, Germany; Langerbrugge, Belgium; and Fredrikstad, Norway).
-In North America, Kronos has a TiO2 plant in Varennes, Quebec, Canada and, through the manufacturing joint venture described below in "TiO2 manufacturing joint venture," a 50% interest in a TiO2 plant in Lake Charles, Louisiana.
+Kronos operates facilities throughout North America and Europe, including the only sulfate process plant in North America and four TiO_2 plants in Europe (one in each of Leverkusen, Germany; Nordenham, Germany; Langerbrugge, Belgium; and Fredrikstad, Norway).
+In North America, Kronos has a TiO_2 plant in Varennes, Quebec, Canada and, through the manufacturing joint venture described below, a 50% interest in a TiO_2 plant near Lake Charles, Louisiana.

-Kronos' production capacity has increased by approximately 5% over the past ten years due to debottlenecking programs, incurring moderate capital expenditures.
-We expect Kronos to operate its TiO2 plants at near full practical capacity levels in 2021.
+As part of Kronos' long-term strategy to increase chloride process production, Kronos phased-out sulfate production at its Leverkusen facility during 2020.
+Kronos' chloride process production and remaining sulfate production capacity has increased by approximately 5% over the past ten years due to debottlenecking programs, incurring only moderate capital expenditures.
+Kronos expects to operate its TiO_2 plants at near full practical capacity levels in 2022.

-The following table presents the division of Kronos' expected 2021 manufacturing capacity by plant location and type of manufacturing process:
+The following table presents the division of Kronos' expected 2022 manufacturing capacity by plant location and type of manufacturing process:

-% of capacity manufacturin - Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride and sulfate process, co-products 31% -% Nordenham, Germany TiO 2 production, sulfate process, co-products - 11 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 17 - Fredrikstad, Norway (2) TiO 2 production, sulfate process, co-products - 7 Varennes, Canada TiO 2 production, chloride and sulfate process, slurry facility, titanium chemicals products 17 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 14 - Total 79% 21%
+% of capacity manufacturin • - Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride process, co-products 31 % - % Nordenham, Germany TiO 2 production, sulfate process, co-products - 11 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 17 - Fredrikstad, Norway (2) TiO_2 production, sulfate process, co-products - 6 Varennes, Canada TiO_2 production, chloride and sulfate process, slurry facility, titanium chemicals products 17 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 15 - Total 80 % 20 %

 - (1) The Leverkusen facility is located within an extensive manufacturing complex owned by Bayer AG.
-Kronos owns the Leverkusen facility, which represents about one-third of its current TiO_2 production capacity, but Kronos leases the land under the facility from Bayer under a long-term agreement which expires in 2050.
+Kronos owns the Leverkusen facility, which represents about one-third of its current TiO2 production capacity, but Kronos leases the land under the facility from Bayer under a long-term agreement which expires in 2050.
 Lease payments are periodically negotiated with Bayer for periods of at least two years at a time.
-A majority-owned subsidiary of Bayer provides some raw materials including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility under separate supplies and services agreements.
-In conjunction with Kronos' long-term strategy to increase chloride process production, Kronos phased-out sulfate production at the Leverkusen facility during 2020. - (2) The Fredrikstad facility is located on public land and is leased until 2063. - (3) Kronos operates the Lake Charles facility in a joint venture with Venator Investments LLC (Venator Investments), a wholly-owned subsidiary of Venator Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which Kronos is entitled.
+A majority-owned subsidiary of Bayer provides some raw materials including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility under separate supplies and services agreements. - (2) The Fredrikstad facility is located on public land and is leased until 2063. - (3) Kronos operates the facility near Lake Charles through a joint venture with Venator Investments LLC (Venator Investments), a wholly-owned subsidiary of Venator Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which Kronos is entitled.
 See Note 7 to our Consolidated Financial Statements and "TiO2 manufacturing joint venture."
-The joint venture owns the land and the facility.
+The joint venture owns the land and facility.